Top Picks

 - Drawing circles, similar to a compass

 Of course, there are many more uses.
-But I think you get the idea that having one of these gauges in your toolbox is beneficial.
+But you understand that having one of these gauges in your toolbox is beneficial.

 Manufacturers

-Lastly, while you’ll find bigger brands sell standard compasses this is a niche market that make it worth investing in a unique tool brand.
+Lastly, while you’ll find more prominent brands sell standard compasses, this niche market makes it worth investing in a unique tool brand.

 Best Wood Scribe Tools

-Woodworkers know there isn’t just one scribe that is best for all of their projects.
-Instead, they turn to scribes that will work for rough, smooth and irregular surfaces.
+Woodworkers know there is more than one scribe best for all of their projects.
+Instead, they use scribe tools that work for rough, smooth, and irregular surfaces.

 What does that mean when buying the best tool for your woodworking?
-Often, woodworkers will have different styles of scribes to fit their styles of woodworking.
+Often, woodworkers will have different styles of scribes to fit their woodworking styles.

 1. Best Scribe For Long Surfaces: Trend U/E